Xinjian-Paul-Li/open_data/docs/assignments.md

 3. Explain why the criteria can generate valid results.
 3. Compile a function according to the criteria, run the function on records, and give unique IDs to these entities.
 4. Verify accuracy: choose a random sample and manually check the false positive and false negative rates.
 5. Describe: 1) who are the most productive authors in nonprofit studies?
 2) Which are the most productive institutions in nonprofit studies?
+3) How you define "productive."
 6. Remember to document everything in detail using a Jupyter Notebook!

 Example studies using this dataset: